Review: Cycplus AS2, AS2 Pro and AS2 Pro Max mini e-pumps

 These compact but powerful e-pumps aim to take the effort out of pumping up your tyres.
 Content officer Rebecca Armstrong tested them to find out if they work

-Pumping up your tyres isn’t many people’s idea of fun, especially if you’re doing by the side of the road in cold and rain.
+Pumping up your tyres isn’t many people’s idea of fun, especially if you’re doing it by the side of the road in cold and rain.
 If you experience mobility issues in your hands it can be particularly unpleasant.
 This family of mini e-pumps from cycling tech company Cycplus aims to fix that.

 They’re all very similar.
 In the box for each you’ll find the mini-pump, a USB 3-to-USB 3 charging cable, an adapter to switch between Presta and Schrader valves (they’re set up for Presta out of the box), an extension cable, silicone case and waterproof bag.